PaddlePaddle/models/tutorials/pp-series/HRNet-Keypoint/README.md

 **Note**

-1. If you want to use PaddleDetection on multi-GPU, please install NCCL at first.
+1. If you want to train the model on multi-GPU, please install NCCL at first.

 #### 2. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT}.
 #### 3. Install dependencies: